CraigDamlo/Ambient-Composer/README.md

 - Individual settings can still be tweaked freely after picking a mood

 **Chord Progressions**
+- Key selector shows all 12 keys as a button grid — keys recommended for the current tone are highlighted, all others remain available
-- Choose a key, mode (Major / Minor / Dorian), and progression length
+- Choose mode (Major / Minor / Dorian) and progression length
 - Voicing modes: Fixed, Varied, or Random — from triads up to 11th chords
 - Smart Inversions minimize voice movement between chords and across the loop boundary
-- Loop quality score shows how smoothly the progression wraps
+- Loop quality score (Excellent / Good / Fair) shows how smoothly the progression wraps back to the start

 **Bass Line**
 - Five styles: Root Only, Root + Fifth, Walking, Arpeggiated, Pedal Point
 - Configurable octave, density, syncopation, rests, and octave jumps
+- **↻ Regenerate Bass** button lets you swap bass lines independently without touching the chords
 - Regenerates automatically whenever the chord progression changes

 **Timeline View**
 - Combined piano-roll-style visualization showing chords (purple) and bass (blue) on a single responsive canvas
-- Each note displays as a duration bar so you can see exactly how long it's held
+- Each note displays as a duration bar spanning its full held length, with connecting lines showing voice movement between chords
+- **Hover** any chord note to highlight that voice's path across the full progression — all other voices dim
+- **Click** to lock the highlight; click again, click empty space, or press Escape to clear
-- Hover over any note for details — chord name, voice, voicing type, inversion, and beat duration
+- Hover tooltip shows chord name, voice number, voicing type, inversion, and beat duration
 - Fully scales to your browser window — no scrolling required

 **Playback**
 - In-browser audio preview using sine wave oscillators with reverb
 - Full ADSR envelope controls (Attack, Decay, Sustain, Release) for the chord layer
 - **Sustain Repeated Notes** — when a pitch carries over between chords, it holds as one continuous tone rather than restarting (on by default)
-- BPM slider (20–120, default 60) with optional looping
+- BPM slider (20–120, default 60) with optional loop toggle
-- A playhead cursor sweeps across the timeline in sync with playback
+- Playhead cursor sweeps across the timeline in sync with playback
+- Switching mood or generating a new progression automatically stops playback

 **Export**
 - **Copy to Clipboard** — full text export with chord names, voicings, inversions, note names, beat durations, and the complete bass line